DHTMLX/docs-suite/docs/grid/accessibility.md

 ## Assistive technology

 What the Grid exposes to assistive technology is driven entirely by the ARIA markup above.
 Rows and cells carry their position (`aria-rowindex` / `aria-colindex`) against the grid totals (`aria-rowcount` / `aria-colcount`), so position is announced even when rows are virtualized.
-Selection is exposed through `aria-selected`, editability through `aria-readonly`, sort state through `aria-sort`, and — in tree mode (`type: "tree"`) — hierarchy through `aria-level` and `aria-expanded`.
+Selection is exposed through `aria-selected`, editability through `aria-readonly`, sort state through `aria-sort`, and, in TreeGrid mode (`type: "tree"`), hierarchy through `aria-level` and `aria-expanded`.

 ## High contrast and focus